The Buendía Family Curse

 At the end of "100 Years of Solitude," Macondo is decrepit and falling apart.
 Then a catastrophic hurricane hits and wipes it off the face of the earth.
 It is only when the wind starts picking up that the final Buendía goes to read the book Melquíades was dictating to him and his ancestors.
 He scans through the book discovering shocking facts about his family, learning the woman he just had a baby with is actually his aunt — and then it hits him — he's not going to finish this book before he dies in the hurricane.

-He decided to learn who he was only when it was too late.
+He decided to learn who he was only after it was too late.

 My dad is an attorney, and unlike most industries, there's no "target demographic" for lawyers.
 I basically grew up at his law firm, so I met all sorts of people who would never have been in my social circle if not for my dad's line of work.
 I learned a lot from them.